doctor-g/cs-concentrations/proposal.md

 ### Learning Objectives and Assessment

-These objectives are addressed in the core and shared across all concentrations.
+These objectives are addressed in the core and shared by all concentrations.

 1. Mathematical foundations, algorithmic principles and computing theory: Given a software task, the student will be able to choose an appropriate algorithm and the related data structures to efficiently implement that task.
 The student will be able to do an asymptotic analysis of the chosen algorithm to justify its time and space complexity.